 - Trash.
 Provide and maintain appropriate receptacles for the removal of trash and other waste related to occupancy, and arrange for the removal.

 - Water and Heat.
 Always provide running water and reasonable amounts of hot water at all times and reasonable heat.

 For additional information on habitability laws in Connecticut, click here.

 If the action is serious enough, harassment by a landlord or their violation of a tenant’s privacy may be enough justification for relieving a tenant of their obligations of the lease.

-- Landlord entry.
-Connecticut state law states that your landlord should provide reasonable written or oral notice required, and entry allowed only at reasonable times (§§ 47a-16(c)).
-If your landlord repeatedly violates your rights to privacy or does removes windows or doors, turns off your utilities, or changes the locks, you would be considered “constructively evicted,” as described above.
+- Landlord Entry.
+Connecticut state law states that your landlord should provide reasonable written or oral notice required, and entry allowed only at reasonable times.
+Unless there is an emergency or the tenant has informed the landlord that they will leave the premises for an extended period, there is a court order or if the tenant has abandoned the property.
+(Connecticut General Statutes §§ 47a-16).
+In all other situations, if a landlord repeatedly violates a tenant’s rights to privacy or removes windows or doors, turns off utilities, or changes the locks, the tenant would be considered “constructively evicted,” as described above.

 5. Violation of Lease Agreement